Weber Fire District

 WILDFIRES

-People living, working, and recreating in the wildland urban interface, or WUI, feel the effects of wildland fire.
+People living, working, and recreating in the wildland-urban interface (WUI), feel the effects of wildland fire.
 Every year families are evacuated, and structures are destroyed as the result of wildland fires.

-There are tools that can assist professionals and homeowners in mitigating the risk of damage from a wildland fire.
-One available resource that can help make your home and property more adaptive to survive in the wildland urban interface zone is mitigation.
+There are tools that can assist professionals and homeowners in mitigating the risk of damage from wildland fires.
+One available resource that can help make your home and property more adaptive to survive in the wildland-urban interface zone is mitigation.

 What is mitigation?....